aixplain/aiXplain/README.md

-# aiXplain SDK
+# aiXtend

-aiXplain SDK enables python programmers to add AI functions to their software.
+aiXtend enables python programmers to add AI functions to their software.

 An aiXplain pipeline is a directed graph (DAG) of AI functions built using aiXplain's designer UI.
 An AI function is a data processing step that relies on a machine learning model to execute.
 An example of an AI function is speech recognition or machine translation.
 Pipelines help you process your data by calling a series of functions as defined in the DAG, abstracting the orchestration, and providing a simple python function call.